sentenz/convention/guideline/software-development-guide.md

 ### DevOps/DevSecOps

-[DevOps/DevSecOps](../about/devops.md) is a set of practices, tools, and a cultural philosophy that automate and integrate the processes between software development and IT teams.
-It emphasizes team empowerment, cross-team communication and collaboration, and technology automation.
+[DevOps/DevSecOps](../about/devops.md) is a set of principles and practices, tools, and a cultural philosophy that automate and integrate the processes of software development (Dev), security (Sec), and IT operation (Ops).
+It focuses team empowerment, cross-team communication and collaboration, and technology automation.

 ### CI/CD

 Continuous Integration/Continuous Deployment [CI/CD](../about/ci-cd.md) describes the key stages in an automated software development and deployment flow.
-This flow typically includes design, coding, testing, integration, delivery, validation and phased deployment activities before operation in a target environment.
+This flow typically includes design, coding, validation, testing, integration, delivery and phased deployment activities orchestrated as a release workflow before operation in a target/production environment.

-- CI is the practice of automating the integration of code changes into a software project.
-It allows developers to frequently merge code changes into a central repository where builds and tests are executed.

-- CD expands upon continuous integration by automatically deploying code changes to a testing/production environment.
-It follows a continuous delivery pipeline, where automated builds, tests, and deployments are orchestrated as one release workflow.

 ### Software Architecture